LogicSkills: A Structured Benchmark for Formal Reasoning in Large Language Models: Conclusion

 \section{Conclusion}

-From Leibniz’s (\citeyear{Leibniz1685}) call to ``let us calculate'' to Frege’s \emph{Begriffsschrift} (\citeyear{Frege1879}), the project of logic has rested on the conviction that reasoning becomes reliable only when translated into a formal system—where errors can be detected and validity established by explicit rules.
-Taken together, the results presented in this study suggest that LLMs approximate reasoning success without the explicit symbolic and model-based procedures that underpin the standard methods of logic.
-Arguably, a system without such explicit control structures cannot satisfy the normative standards that make reasoning accountable and corrigible.
+From Leibniz’s (\citeyear{Leibniz1685}) call to ``let us calculate'' to Frege's \emph{Begriffsschrift} (\citeyear{Frege1879}), the project of logic has rested on the conviction that reasoning becomes reliable only when it is translated into a formal system, where validity is established through explicit rules.
+The evaluations on \textsc{LogicSkills} presented in this work suggest that conventional LLMs can achieve high accuracy on logical tasks without the explicit symbolic and model-based procedures that underpin standard logical methods.
+At the same time, recent reasoning-tuned models exhibit a broader and more systematic logical skill profile, pointing to a promising direction for future work.